VirtualFreeEx/amenity/README.md

 - `fail2ban` is now present on the base system, however there is no configuration by default.
 - The `lockdown` LSM is enabled in `confidentiality` mode.
+- `dnscrypt-proxy` is now present on the base system.